Banned in Boston

-"Banned in Boston" is a phrase that was employed from the late 19th century through the mid-20th century, to describe a literary work, song, motion picture, or play which had been prohibited from distribution or exhibition in Boston, Massachusetts.
+"Banned in Boston" is a phrase that was employed from the late 19th century through the mid-20th century, to describe a literary work, song, motion picture, or play that had been prohibited from distribution or exhibition in Boston, Massachusetts.
 During this period, Boston officials had wide authority to ban works featuring "objectionable" content, and often banned works with sexual content or foul language.
 This even extended to the $5 bill from the 1896 "Educational" series of banknotes featuring allegorical figures that were partially nude.

 History

 Boston was founded in the early 17th century by Puritans, who held strict moral standards.
 Boston's second major wave of immigrants, Irish Catholics, began arriving in the 1820s and also held conservative moral beliefs, particularly regarding sex.

 Early instances of works being "banned in Boston" extend back at least to the year 1651.
 That year, William Pynchon, the founder of Springfield, Massachusetts—Massachusetts' great settlement in the Connecticut River Valley—and the former treasurer of the Massachusetts Bay Colony, wrote a book criticizing Puritanism entitled The Meritorious Price of Our Redemption.
 Boston, founded by Puritans and, at that time ruled as a de jure theocracy, banned Pynchon's book and pressed him to return to England.
 He did so in 1652, which nearly caused Springfield to align with the nearby Connecticut Colony.

 This reputation persisted throughout the Puritan era.
 In 1700 an objection to the religious doctrines of Increase Mather carried with it an advertisement that Boston publishers had refused to print it out of fear of Mather.
 This advertisement caused such an uproar in Boston that many half-hearted denials by Boston printers were collected and printed by Mather's party.

 The phrase "banned in Boston", however, originated in the late 19th century at a time when American moral crusader Anthony Comstock began a campaign to suppress vice.
 He found widespread support in Boston, particularly among upper-class officials.
 Comstock was also known as the proponent of the Comstock Act, which prevented obscene materials from being delivered by the U.S. mail.

 Following Comstock's lead, Boston's city officials took it upon themselves to ban anything that they found to be salacious, inappropriate, or offensive.
 Aiding them in their efforts was a group of private citizens, the Boston Watch and Ward Society.
 Theatrical shows were run out of town, books were confiscated, and motion pictures were prevented from being shown; sometimes movies were stopped mid-showing, after an official had "seen enough".
 In 1935, for example, during the opening performance of Clifford Odets' play Waiting for Lefty, four cast members were placed under arrest.